dudeperf3ct/dudeperf3ct.github.io/sensei/marc_andreessen.md

 What you don’t do can hurt you more than what you actually do.

 The most extreme mistakes in Berkshire’s history have been mistakes of omission.
 We saw it, but didn’t act on it.
 They’re huge mistakes — we’ve lost billions.
 And we keep doing it.
 We’re getting better at it.
 We never get over it.
 There are two types of mistakes: 1) doing nothing, what Warren calls “sucking my thumb” and 2) buying with an eyedropper things we should be buying a lot of.  ~ Charlie Munger

+What I’ve always found is this: <span class='purple'>give me a great product picker and a great architect, and I’ll give you a great product.</span>

 Stories